 In addition, it’s important to remember how much your communication tools matter!

 For many years, all appointment reminders took place over the phone.
-Now, text and email are the go-to form of appointment reminder.
+Now, text and email are the go-to forms of appointment reminders.
 It’s important to clarify with your patients what their preferred form of communication is.
 Younger patients, in particular, will be keen to get appointment reminders by text.
-If they select text or email, you have an opportunity to provide them with links that open up a whole online experience.
+If they select text or email, you have an opportunity to provide them with links that open up a wholly online experience.

-At Intiveo, we have had the opportunity to see a number of case studies of dental practices that switched to automatic appointment reminders.
+At Intiveo, we have had the opportunity to see many case studies of dental practices that switched to automatic appointment reminders.
 For example, Altoona Centre for Oral & Maxillofacial Surgery noted that their appointment cancellations went down by 90%.
 Central Valley Dental Implant & Oral Surgery Institute found that the number of patients who followed pre-op instructions went up by 28%.